-Color psychology to create a relaxing, restful bedroom
+Learn how to use the psychology of color to create a relaxing, restful bedroom

-Do you want to wake up a tired and boring bedroom or create a soothing sanctuary to lull you to sleep each night?
-You may think color is simply a matter of aesthetics but it can have a profound effect on your emotional and physical well-being.
+Ready to wake up a tired and boring bedroom and create a soothing sanctuary to lull you to sleep each night?
+You may think color is simply a matter of aesthetics but it can have a profound effect on your emotional and physical well-being – as well as your sleep .
 Understanding how the psychology of color influences sleep can guide you to a hue that will help you sleep better.
 Which is the point of your bedroom, right?

 Even if you’re starting from scratch, choose something you love – a pillow, picture frame, scarf – and start searching blogs, websites and decorating books that display similar color groupings.
 Once you find something you like, limit your color selection to 3 or 4 hues and begin choosing the role those colors will play – active, passive or neutral influence.